Skip to main content

 Error: "GitHub Copilot could not connect to server.
 Extension activation failed"

-This error indicates that you either do not have a GitHub Copilot subscription, or there was an error connecting to the GitHub API to request a token to use GitHub Copilot.
+This error indicates that you do not have a GitHub Copilot subscription, or there was an error connecting to the GitHub API to request a token to use GitHub Copilot.

 To request another token from api.github.com, try signing in and out of GitHub Copilot from your IDE.
 Once you've logged out, GitHub Copilot will prompt you to sign back in.

-If you still cannot connect to the server, you can create a discussion in our discussion forum.
+If you cannot connect to the server, you can create a discussion in our discussion forum.
 You can include log files from your IDE to help us troubleshoot the issue.
 For more information on obtaining log files from your specific IDE, see "Viewing logs for GitHub Copilot in your environment."

 GitHub Copilot not suggesting multiple lines of code